HansPinckaers/ShareJS-editor/README.md

         }
     ]

-Simple idea to transfrom text insertion against params change does not work in all possible cases.
+Simple idea to transform text insertion against params change does not work in all possible cases.
 Params change when transformed against text insertion gets split into two operations if needed.